OSS 117: Cairo, Nest of Spies: Production

-Re-creating the look of films from a bygone era, cinematographer Guillaume Schiffman resorted to a variety of techniques to include using a rear projection screen behind a moving vehicle.

 The film is a continuation of the OSS 117 series of spy films from the 1950s and 1960s, which were in turn based on a series of novels by Jean Bruce, a prolific French popular writer.
 However, instead of taking the genre seriously, the film parodies the original series and other conventional spy and Eurospy films, most noticeably the early James Bond series right down to the cinematography, art direction, music and costume of the 1960s (although this is a slight anachronism as the film is stated in dialogue to be set in 1955, hence a sequence where de La Bath briefly dances the twist is out of place).
-For example, driving scenes are all filmed with obvious rear projection, "...where with the actors [are] perched behind a fake dashboard and traveling footage projected behind them".
+For example, driving scenes are all filmed with obvious rear projection.
 Night scenes were clearly shot during the day with a blue filter and camera movements were simple, and avoid the three-dimensional Steadicam and crane movements that are easily accomplished today.
 The scene at the Cairo airport was filmed in the entrance hall of a campus of Panthéon-Assas University.
-Michael Hazanavicius suggested Jean Paul Belmondo for playing Armand Lesignac.
-He requested it and Claude Brosset played it.
+Michael Hazanavicius initially wanted Jean-Paul Belmondo to play Armand Lesignac, but the role was ultimately taken by Claude Brosset.

 Larmina picks up de La bath at the airport driving a Facel Vega model that did not exist until 1959, a chronological inconsistency for a movie set in 1955.